cohalloran1/march-madness/src/output/analysis/matchup_1266_vs_1307.md

 ## Analysis

 Marquette has a slight edge as a #7 seed versus #10 seed New Mexico.
 Marquette has a higher ELO rating (1686 vs 1615), indicating better season-long performance.
 Historically, #7 seeds have won 60.90% of games against #10 seeds in the tournament.
-Marquette is the clear favorite with a 83.89% chance to win.
+Marquette has the advantage with a 63.14% win probability.

 ## Betting Value Assessment